 If the heart is weakened and cannot supply the cells with sufficient blood, the patient becomes tired and breathless.
-Everyday activities that were once taken for granted become challenging, such as walking, carrying the shopping or climbing the stairs.
+Everyday activities that were once taken for granted become challenging.

-Heart failure is a serious condition for which there is usually no cure.
-However, with the right treatment, the patient can still lead an enjoyable, meaningful and productive life.
+Heart failure is a serious condition, and there is usually no cure.
+However, with the right treatment, the patient can still lead an enjoyable, meaningful, and productive life.

 Heart failure, heart attack, and cardiac arrest

 Here, we explain some important terms:

 Causes of heart failure

 Heart failure is caused by any conditions that damage the heart muscle.
 These include:

 - Coronary artery disease - the coronary arteries supply the heart muscle with blood.
 If these are blocked or the flow is reduced, the heart does not receive the blood supply it needs.